sjforman/sjforman.github.io/content/posts/ebikes-are-magic/index.md

 ### 3. A more affordable purchase than you might think

 I think many people have the misconception that an ebike is a roughly five thousand dollar purchase.
 It certainly can be, but you don't need to spend anywhere near that to get a really solid one.
 Mine is a Ride1Up — a solid, dependable, well-made Class 3 bike with solid components, a throttle, front shocks, a rear rack, and integrated lights.
-It's currently available from [Ride1Up](https://go.ride1up.com/aff_c?offer_id=2&aff_id=1056&url=https%3A%2F%2Fride1up.com%2Fproduct%2F700-series%3Ftransaction_id%3D{transaction_id}%26utm_campaign%3D{affiliate_id}){{< ref "1" >}} for $1295.
+It's currently available from [Ride1Up](https://go.ride1up.com/aff_c?offer_id=2&aff_id=1056&url=https%3A%2F%2Fride1up.com%2Fproduct%2F700-series%3Ftransaction_id%3D{transaction_id}%26utm_campaign%3D{affiliate_id})[^affiliate] for $1295.

 ### 4. Going faster cuts stress dramatically